Suitable for: Anyone who works from home, but home is not your primary place of work

 Still have questions?

-If you would like a quick chat about this subject then please sign up for a free, 10 minute introductory tax chat here.
-Although we can’t provide any specific advice during this call, we will do our best to help you understand this information.
+If you have started your Airtax income tax return, and would like a quick chat about this subject, then please sign up for a free, 10 minute Airtax chat here.
+Although we can’t provide any specific advice during this call, we will do our best to help you understand this information, and determine whether you need more comprehensive guidance from a specialist.

 If you would like a more detailed guidance about your specific tax situation, please refer to our Tax Assist service here to speak to an Australian-based tax specialist.